edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 <figure>
     <img alt="a dialog presenting the user with options to copy the new role from an existing one, or create the new role from a pre-defined template" src="/assets/img/roles-permissions-redesign/role-templates.png">
-    <figcaption>I introduce the option to start the checkboxes of your new role based on a copy of an existing role.
+    <figcaption>I introduced an option to create a new role based on a copy of an existing role.
 This way, at least the user would have a starting place that wasn't everything unchecked.
 There'd be, potentially, a lot less work for them to do to get to the new role they wanted.</figcaption>
 </figure>

 In addition to letting the user copy an existing role when creating a new one, I introduced this concept of a _Template_.
 The template represented four roles that we commonly see in our domain.
 I pitched this to the engineering team as a low-effort thing: all this is is stock data in the database that comes with the application.
 It's a set of hard-coded _suggestions_, four roles that somebody who knows what they are doing in the domain has pre-made for you, take them or leave them.
 Or, you could use them as a base and customize from there, potentially saving work.